Swetrix/swetrix/docs/selfhosting/how-to.md

 - `PASSWORD` - password user will use to log in to the dashboard
 - `JWT_ACCESS_TOKEN_SECRET` - secret for JWT access tokens, basically a random string of 60 characters.
 - `JWT_REFRESH_TOKEN_SECRET` - secret for JWT refresh tokens, also a random 60 chars string, but this one should be different from the access token secret.
+- `API_URL` - URL (or an IP address) of the machine you're hosting Swetrix on.

 ### 3. Run the container
+Before running the following command, make sure that you have Docker installed on your server.
+You may refer to the [Digital Ocean docker installation guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) for more information.

 Once you've set up the server, you're ready to start up the server:

 ```bash